Photomatix Light – Tutorial And Review

 Once you have chosen and opened your bracketed exposures, you will see the following screen, and you can then click the “Next…” button:

-The preset thumbnail panel on the right, shows you small previews of the built in presets:
+The preset thumbnail panel on the right, shows you small previews of the built in presets.
+You can click them for an instant change and either leave the results as-is or make further slider adjustments:

 The tone mapping settings I have chosen for this HDR image are: